-Rowing Machine King is your one-stop-shop for everything you need to know about rowing machines.
-We provide the most thorough rowing machine reviews and informational articles you will find anywhere!
+Rowing Machine King is a one-stop-shop for all information about rowing machines.
+I provide the best rowing machine reviews and informational articles you will find anywhere!

-New To Rowing?
-Check out 3 easy articles to get you started!
+New to Rowing?
+Check out 4 easy articles to get you started!

 The Ultimate Total Body Workout Machine